RuanCosta-Jitterbit/webappsnap/README.md

 ## Usage

-To create PMM dashboards screenshots for your own PMM instance:
+To create screenshots for your own application:

-1. Create a new JSON file `./cfg/server-<my pmm instance>.json`.
-(Copy `server-local.json` or `server-test.json`)
+1. Create a new JSON file `./cfg/server-<my app>.json`.

 2. Edit this new file and set values for the fields:

-   - `"name"`: A free-form name for your instance.
+   - `"name"`: A free-form name for your app.
 (Snapped images will be saved in a subdirectory with this name.)
    - `"server"`: The HTTPS server IP or hostname.
    - `"graph"`: For PMM2 instances, the word `"graph"`.
 For PMM1, an empty value (`""`)
    - `"wait"`: The number of milliseconds to wait for a page to load.
 (10000 to 20000 for local instances, 30000 or more for remote instances.)